-- · the scope, rate of progress, results and costs of our preclinical studies, clinical trials and other research and development activities; - the scope, rate of progress and costs of our manufacturing development and commercial manufacturing activities; - the cost, timing and outcomes of regulatory proceedings (including FDA review of any BLA or NDA we file); - · payments required with respect to development milestones we achieve under our in-licensing agreements; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · the costs associated with commercializing our product candidates, if they receive regulatory approval; - the cost and timing of developing our ability to establish sales and marketing capabilities; - competing technological efforts and market developments; - changes in our existing research relationships; - our ability to establish collaborative arrangements to the extent necessary; - revenues received from any existing or future products; and - · payments received under any future strategic collaborations.
+- the scope, rate of progress, results and costs of our preclinical studies, clinical trials and other research and development activities; - the scope, rate of progress and costs of our manufacturing development and commercial manufacturing activities; - the cost, timing and outcomes of regulatory proceedings (including FDA review of any BLA or NDA we file); - payments required with respect to development milestones we achieve under our in-licensing agreements; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims, including litigation costs and the outcome of such litigation; - the costs associated with commercializing our product candidates, if they receive regulatory approval; - the cost of manufacturing our product candidates and any products we commercialize; - the cost and timing of developing our ability to establish sales and marketing capabilities; - the potential requirement to repay our outstanding government provided loans; - competing technological efforts and market developments; - changes in our existing research relationships; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the timing and receipt of revenues from existing or future products, if any; and - payments received under any future strategic collaborations.

-We anticipate that we will continue to generate significant losses in the future as we incur expenses to complete our clinical trial programs for our product candidates, build commercial capabilities, develop our pipeline and expand our corporate infrastructure.
-We believe that our existing cash and cash equivalents and certificates of deposit will allow us to fund our operating plan through the end of 2016.
+We anticipate that we will continue to generate significant losses in the future as we incur expenses to complete our clinical trial programs for our product candidates, develop our pipeline and pursue regulatory approval of our product candidates.
+We believe that our existing cash and cash equivalents and certificates of deposit will allow us to fund our operating plan through 2018.
 However, our operating plan may change as a result of factors currently unknown to us.